isralduke/thatbook/18-job.md

 > <a name="31:28">31:28</a> then this also would be iniquity to be judged,
 > for I would have been false to God above.
 > <a name="31:29">31:29</a> If I have rejoiced over the misfortune of my enemy
-> or exulted because calamity found him—
+> or exulted because calamity found him —
 > <a name="31:30">31:30</a> I have not even permitted my mouth to sin
-> by asking for his life through a curse—
+> by asking for his life through a curse —
 > <a name="31:31">31:31</a> if the members of my household have never said,
 > ‘O that there were someone
-> who has not been satisfied from Job’s meat!’—
+> who has not been satisfied from Job’s meat!’ —
 > <a name="31:32">31:32</a> But no stranger had to spend the night outside,
-> for I opened my doors to the traveler—
+> for I opened my doors to the traveler —
 > <a name="31:33">31:33</a> if I have covered my transgressions as men do,
 > by hiding iniquity in my heart,
 > <a name="31:34">31:34</a> because I was terrified of the great multitude,
 > and the contempt of families terrified me,
 > so that I remained silent
-> and would not go outdoors—
+> and would not go outdoors —

 #### Job’s Appeal

 > <a name="31:35">31:35</a> “If only I had someone to hear me!
-> Here is my signature—
+> Here is my signature —
 > let the Almighty answer me!
 > If only I had an indictment
 > that my accuser had written.